shaneenvitug/project0/README.md

 - [x] Build a dynamic game that allows two players to compete
 - [x] Build a web application from scratch, without a starter codebase
 - [x] Use your programming skills to map out the game logic for a simple game like Tic Tac Toe
-- [ x]Keep track of multiple game rounds with a win counter
+- [x] Keep track of multiple game rounds with a win counter

 ### To improve or to do list